On Choosing the Poems

 as had [Elizabeth] Barrett Browning, she sought “to disprove the assertion that women” were only capable of occasional verse and could not “write true poetry.”

-To illustrate how various and playful Dickinson’s responses to Higginson’s specific recommendations about writing were—she accepted few and deliberately flouted others—here is a partial list.
+To illustrate how various and playful Dickinson’s responses to Higginson’s specific recommendations about writing were—she accepted few and deliberately flouted others—here is a partial list of Higginson’s advice and Dickinson’s response.

-1. Deliver a neat manuscript, not like Pope who wrote his manuscript of the Iliad “chiefly on the back of old letters.”
-That is precisely what Dickinson will begin doing later in her writing life!
+1. TWH: Deliver a neat manuscript, not like Pope who wrote his manuscript of the Iliad “chiefly on the back of old letters.”
+This is precisely what Dickinson will begin doing later in her writing life—composing poems on the back of old letters and cut up envelopes!
+See Emily Dickinson: The Gorgeous Nothings, edited by Marta Werner and Jen Bervin (2013) for examples.

 2. TWH recommends “shaping, smoothing, dovetailing, and retrenching,” which is what he will do when he edits Dickinson’s poems posthumously, implying that she did not.